This windmill chandelier is new to me. It is a windmill suspended from chain with four sockets for vintage bulbs.

 The Windmill Shelf that looks like a windmill with it’s tower scaffold.
 It can rest on a table or floor or be mounted on the wall.

 The coordinating wall decor is nearly 40″ high, made of wood and metal.

 Windmill Ceiling Fans seem like such a natural idea, I am surprised there aren’t more of them.
 Quorum made the first ones I remember seeing, but Progress Lighting now has Springer Windmill Ceiling Fans.

 The Progress fans only comes in 60″ wide.
 They are for indoor use only and cannot have a light kit.
 They come in Antique Nickel finish with White Barnwood blades or Bronze finish with Distressed Walnut blades.

 Quorum International Windmill Ceiling Fans come in sizes from 44″ to 72″.
-They are available in three finishes, Galvanized, Noir Black or Oiled Bronze with Weathered Oak Blades blades.
+They are available in three finishes, Galvanized, Noir Black or Oiled Bronze with Weathered Oak blades.
 They are available rated for damp locations on a covered porch.
 Coordinating Light Kits are available.

 Windmill Table and Floor Fans